What is an Occupational Health or Safety Specialist?

 - Investigate the adequacy of ventilation, exhaust equipment, lighting, or other conditions that could affect employee health, comfort, or performance.

 - Maintain or update emergency response plans or procedures.

 - Investigate accidents to identify causes or to determine how such accidents might be prevented in the future.

-Skills Needed to be an Occupational Health or Safety Specialist
+What Skills Do You Need to Work as an Occupational Health or Safety Specialist?

 Speaking: Talking to others to convey information effectively.